39. Reclaimed Wood Garden Beds

 43. Self-Watering Veggie Table

-Are you looking for a way to grow your own salad though you don’t have a ton of grow space?
+Are you looking for a way to grow your own salad though you don’t have a ton of growing space?
 This table could be what you’ve been searching for.

 44. The Straw Raised Bed

-Straw bale gardening is becoming all the rage.
-It’s easy to set-up, does a great job at growing what’s planted, and is easy enough to dismantle at the end of the grow season.
+Strawbale gardening is becoming popular.
+It’s easy to set-up, does a great job at growing what’s planted, and it is easy enough to dismantle at the end of the growing season.

 45. The Subdivided Raised Bed

 This raised bed is a great way to keep a small garden organized.
-It’s divided out into four sections which is awesome for getting the maximum amount of growth from one small space.
+It’s divided out into four sections which are awesome for getting the maximum amount of growth from one small space.

 46. Keyhole Garden